Stony Brook Seawolves: Fans and traditions

 The student section at Stony Brook is known as The Red Zone.
 Red is the official color of Stony Brook Seawolves, and the fans at the section would be wearing red.
 The fans in the section known as the most spirited group of students in the university.
 They promote school spirit across the rest of the school.
 Students are admitted to games for free.
 More than a section, the Red Zone is also an undergraduate group devoted towards promoting school spirit and athletic events.
 They often participate in "dorm storming", increasing awareness of events by knocking on dorms across campus.

 When students are asked "What's a Seawolf?", students will chant the response "I'm a Seawolf!"
 The chant was created by Jerrold Stein, the university's Associate Vice President of Student Affairs.

-The following are the Alma Mater, fight song and the athletic chant of "Go...Fight...Win!" played at the athletic events by The Spirit of Stony Brook Marching Band.
+The following are the Alma Mater, fight song and the athletic chant of "Go...Fight...Win!" played at the athletic events by The Spirit of Stony Brook marching band.

 Stony Brook's Alma Mater, Sandy Shore, was adopted in 1985 after a composition contest.
-Dr. Peter Winkler, a professor in the Department of Music, in conjunction with lyricist Winston Clark, wrote the winning submission.
+Peter Winkler, a professor in the Department of Music, in conjunction with lyricist Winston Clark, wrote the winning submission.
 Carol Marburger, the wife of former University President John Marburger, is credited as the guiding spirit of the song.